aganet/postfix-relay-docker/README.md

 - Docker installed on your system.
 - A Gmail account with App Passwords enabled (if using 2-factor authentication).
 - Basic understanding of Postfix and email relaying.

+- Docker: Ensure Docker is installed on your machine.
+- Gmail Workspace Account: This setup only works with Gmail accounts configured for relay via Google Workspace (formerly G Suite).
+It does not work with regular Gmail accounts.
+To set up Gmail as a relay, your Google Workspace admin needs to configure Gmail SMTP relay in your domain.
+- SMTP Credentials: You will need to provide your Google Workspace email and app password in the .env file.

 ## Getting Started
 Clone the repository